timbru31/spigot-anti-piracy-backend/README.md

 I'm sad that such a project is existing.
 Since 2011 I'm providing the community with a lot of free CraftBukkit plugins.
 Over **one and a half million** downloads in total.
 That is a huge number.
-Nevertheless the community is in some points an unkind one.
+Nevertheless, the community is in some points an unkind one.
-It does not matter how much spare time you spent, the update was never fast enough.
-And complaining is always easier than to say "thank you!".
+It does not matter how much spare time you spent working on the new version, the update was never fast enough.
+And complaining is always easier than saying 'thank you!'.

 With the premium plugin solution, Spigot offers the developers a way to the get something back for their work.
 And in general a lot cheaper than hiring a private plugin developer.